HGMF: A Hierarchical Gaussian Mixture Framework for Scalable Tool Invocation within the Model Context Protocol: Introduction

-To address these limitations, we propose the Hierarchical Gaussian Mixture Framework (HGMF), a novel, two-stage probabilistic pruning framework designed for scalable and accurate tool selection.
-HGMF operates by first embedding all textual descriptions into a shared semantic space.
-It then applies a hierarchical filtering process: \begin{itemize} \item At the server level, it models the distribution of servers using a Gaussian Mixture Model (GMM) and identifies a small set of relevant server clusters based on the probabilistic likelihood of the user's query. \item At the tool level, it repeats this GMM-based clustering and filtering process exclusively for the tools associated with the pre-selected servers.
+To address these limitations, we propose the {Hierarchical Gaussian Mixture Framework (HGMF)}, a probabilistic pruning framework designed for scalable and structured tool selection.
+HGMF maps the query, servers, and tools into a unified semantic space and implements a hierarchical filtering process using Gaussian Mixture Models (GMMs).
+By first identifying relevant server clusters based on query likelihood and subsequently pruning tools within those clusters, HGMF yields a refined candidate set for final reranking by an LLM.